 Division of property in a divorce is a major part of a divorce.
 When a marriage ends in divorce, the couple must decide how to split their property and debts.

 If you and your spouse can’t come to an agreement on how to split your assets and debts after filing for divorce, you may end up in court and the judge will decide for you.
-Generally speaking couples are better served if they can come up with their own distribution.
-Sometime though if a couple cannot find a compromise going to trial may be the only way to resolve it.
+Generally speaking, couples are better served if in mediation or negotiations, they can work out a property division agreement.
+Sometimes if a couple cannot agree, then going to trial may be the only way to resolve it.

 Bradley Bayan has more than 20 years of experience and is licensed by The California Bar.
 He has demonstrated a high level of experience, education, knowledge and skill in matrimonial and family law with a particular understanding of divorce in California.